How to Start a Church the Right Way

 That said, let us now take a look at how to legally establish your church or ministry.

-Why you should establish your legal foundation now
+Why you should establish your church's legal foundation now

 Most church planting organizations will counsel their members to incorporate one to two years before they ever hold their first service.